Human Service Center Richard Pryor Place

 Human Service Center Richard Pryor Place - Peoria, IL

-Human Service Center Richard Pryor Place is a mental health and addiction treatment center located at 130 Richard Pryor Place in the 61605 zip code in Peoria, IL.
+Human Service Center Richard Pryor Place is a substance and mental health treatment center located at 130 Richard Pryor Place in the 61605 zip code in Peoria, IL.
 It is operated by a private non-profit organization.
-Human Service Center Richard Pryor Place provides buprenorphine detox, relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Human Service Center Richard Pryor Place include brief intervention, 12-step rehab and counseling for substance abuse.
-Human Service Center Richard Pryor Place also specializes in detox services and offers inpatient alcohol detox, residential benzodiazepines detoxification and inpatient opioid detox.
-Human Service Center Richard Pryor Place provides hospital inpatient detoxification and inpatient hospital rehabilitation.
-It also provides inpatient detoxification.
+Human Service Center Richard Pryor Place provides buprenorphine detoxification, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Human Service Center Richard Pryor Place include relapse prevention treatment, motivational interviewing and brief intervention.
+Human Service Center Richard Pryor Place also specializes in detox services and offers methamphetamines detox, inpatient alcohol detox and residential benzodiazepines detoxification.
+Human Service Center Richard Pryor Place provides inpatient hospital detox and inpatient hospital drug/alcohol rehab.
+It also provides inpatient detox services.

 Address: 130 Richard Pryor Place, Peoria, IL 61605